rmsk2/Hello_Foenix256_Jr/README.md

 ## Things to do

-- Research the safe zero page locations to use in combination with `superbasic`.
+- Research how to do bitmap graphics